echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/chlorine.md

 # Chlorine
-Chlorine (Cu) is an essential trace element.
-Its main function is as component of redox enzymes (oxidases in the reduction of molecular oxygen).
+Chlorine (Cl) or Chloride is an essential mineral element.
+Its main function is to maintain extracellular fluid volume and plasma osmolality.

 ## Absorption
-Only
+95% is accumulated in extracellular fluid.
+98% of chlorine is absorbed.
-Chlorine absorption requires:.
+Chlorine absorption requires: sodium.
-Chlorine absorption is impaired by: vitamin C.
+Chlorine absorption is impaired by: potassium, excessive perspiration, vitamin C.

 ## Functions
 acid-base balance, stomach acid formation, and body water balance.